awsdocs/aws-systems-manager-user-guide/doc_source/distributor-working-with-packages-dpkg.md

 ## Deleting a package version \(console\)<a name="distributor-delete-pkg-version-console"></a>

-You can use the AWS Systems Manager console to delete a package version from Distributor\.
+You can use the Systems Manager console to delete a package version from Distributor\.

 **To delete a package version \(console\)**